Last updated on August 31st, 2022 at 08:04 pm

 - Work or advice in relation to children matters, financial issues, property issues, domestic violence, advice about wills

-- Advice or work if the divorce is defended, a cross petition is filed or amendments are required after the petition is filed
+- Advice or work if the divorce is disputed, the respondent seeks to file their own application or amendments are required after the application is filed

-- Personal service of the divorce papers via a process server, in the event that your spouse fails to cooperate in returning the acknowledgment to the court
+- Personal service of the divorce papers via a process server, in the event that your spouse/civil partner fails to cooperate in returning the acknowledgment to the court

 - Work or advice in pursuing or enforcing a cost order